 At 21 in Paris, he heard the violin virtuoso Niccolo Paganini and became determined to do on the piano what the “Devil Incarnate” did on the violin.
 He made piano transcriptions of Paganini’s celebrated Etudes and dedicated them to Clara Schumann.
 Liszt’s favorite language was French: he never learned Hungarian.

 1833- Liszt begqn a scandalous affair with Countess Marie d’Agoult.
 The countess (who was seven years older than Liszt) left her husband and children to elope with Liszt.
 They lived in Lake Como and Switzerland and ultimately had three children.
 The one surviving child, Cosima, shared her parents’ penchant for scandal.
 While married to the most prominent conductor of the time, Hans von Bulow, she began an affair with Richard Wagner and illegitimately bore Wagner three children.
 Richard Wagner and Liszt were extremely close, dedicating music to one another and creating the “New German School” which becomes the focus of a heated debate about the future of music and spawned the War of the Romantics- n the other side were Joseph Joachim, Clara Schumann and Johannes Brahms.

-Three-part life: monk in Italy, music teacher in Hungary and concert pianist and philanthropist in Europe, primarily Italy and France.
+Liszt spent the rest of his days in a three-part life: monk in Italy, music teacher in Hungary and concert pianist and philanthropist in Europe, primarily Italy and France.

 As a pianist, perhaps the contemporary Chinese virtuoso Lang-Lang gets closest to embodying Liszt’s charisma and joy in performing- look him up on Youtube playing the Hungarian Rhapsody No. 2

-To read: Alan Walker’s three v-olume odyssey, a splendid biography.
+To read: Alan Walker’s three volume odyssey, a splendid biography.